vanessa-sbq/PFL-Proj-2/README.md

 A good rule book is provided by **Steffen Spiele** and is located [here](https://steffen-spiele.com/products/mabula).

+## Considerations for Game Extensions

+Our game supports dynamic board sizes, offering flexibility for players.
+The board can range from a minimum size of 3×3 to a maximum of 20×20.
+While technically the game does not impose a hard limit, we have optimized performance for boards up to 20×20 to ensure a smooth gaming experience.

 ## Game Logic

 ### Game Configuration Representation

 When we first call ``play`` our game starts by calling ``configure_game`` which, depending on the mode chosen by the player, will create a **GameConfig** which has the following values: